vanilla/docs/content/developer/vanilla-cli/build-process-v1.md

 ### Javascript

-The javascript entry point is currently always found at `src/js/index.js`.
-This tool does not currently support multiple javascript entry files.
+The javascript entry point is currently always found at `src/js/index.js` and will generate a bundle at `js/custom.js`.
+This tool does not currently support multiple javascript entry  files or custom entrypoints/outputs.
+For custom entrypoints see the [core build process](/developer/vanilla-cli/build-process-core).

 ### Images